MaisonLogicielLibre/Website/CONTRIBUTING.md

  - `phpcs /path/to/code/myfile.inc`
 7. Make sure the test follow [CakePHP test convention](http://book.cakephp.org/3.0/en/development/testing.html)
 8. If your work need specific tasks for deployment, make sure to notify it in [update.md](update.md).
+9. You can check your coverage with phpunit before sending your work with this command: `phpunit -d zend.enable_gc=0 --coverage-html path`
 9. Push and create a _pull request_

 # Good practices